USS Barry (DD-933): 1962–1965

 With her part in the "Cuban Quarantine" completed, Barry reached Narragansett Bay on 15 November for upkeep.
 She put out to sea for exercises with Essex on 30 November, ranging as far as Santo Domingo, in the Dominican Republic and San Juan, Puerto Rico, before returning to Newport on 21 December.
 For the next six months, Barry carried out type-training and ASW exercises before entering the Boston Naval Shipyard in June 1963 for a scheduled interim overhaul period.
 Later that summer Barry, with midshipmen embarked for at-sea training, cruised the eastern seaboard of the United States.
 While the midshipmen enjoyed the ports of call, including New York and Halifax, Nova Scotia, they also had to ride out a hurricane off Bermuda.

 The year 1964 saw Barry following a similar routine of exercises.
 On 27 March, while bound to Puerto Rico, the destroyer received a distress call; a serious fire had broken out in the forward hold, from the stores issues ship Antares.
 Barrys fire and rescue party, the first assistance to arrive, helped extinguish the blaze after an 18-hour battle.
 A short deployment followed, during which Barry participated in a joint NATO exercise with three German destroyers along the Atlantic coast.

 In later July, after Warrington lost steering control during a highline transfer and damaged Barry, the destroyer spent a week in Boston Naval Shipyard.
 Administrative and operational preparations followed and, on 7 September 1964, Barry sailed for a three-and-a-half-month deployment in European and Mediterranean waters.
 After initial NATO exercises in the Norwegian Sea, during which Barry crossed the Arctic Circle on 21 September, she sailed south for antisubmarine screening with the 6th Fleet.
-Visits to Valencia and Barcelona, Spain; Palma, Majorca; Marseilles and Toulon, France; and Naples, Italy, provided diversion for the ship's company between U.S. and NATO operations "Teamwork", "Masterstroke", and "Steel Pike I".
+Visits to Valencia and Barcelona, Spain; Palma de Mallorca; Marseille and Toulon, France; and Naples, Italy, provided diversion for the ship's company between U.S. and NATO operations "Teamwork", "Masterstroke", and "Steel Pike I".
 She returned to Newport on 18 December.

 In February 1965, Barry ventured south to the Caribbean for the annual spring training exercises.
 In June, she acted as an assistant recovery ship for the Gemini 4 space shot.
 The balance of the summer, highlighted by her winning the Squadron Battle Efficiency "E" for ASW, was spent preparing for the destroyer's first Western Pacific deployment.
 As the flagship of Destroyer Squadron 24 (DesRon 24), the first group of Atlantic Fleet destroyers to deploy to Vietnam, she departed Newport with Samuel B. Roberts, Charles S. Sperry (DD-697), Hawkins, Vesole, and Ingraham on 29 September.
 The Norfolk-based Harold J. Ellison and Bache accompanied the squadron.